caviere/caviere.github.io/_posts/2023-02-03-Getting-my-hands-dirty-with-the-Zipstore.md

 The h5py library is unable to open the Zipstore file as it is not a valid HDF5 file.
 This means that h5py cannot be used to read or write data in a Zipstore.

 Finally, I tested the Zipstore with the fsspec library.
-The code is able to open and read the Zipstore file.
+Fsspec is able to open the Zipstore file.
+Fsspec can be used to read and write data in a Zipstore.

 In conclusion, the results show that the zarr and xarray libraries have full support for reading and writing data in a Zipstore.
 The gdal and fsspec libraries are able to open and read data in a Zipstore.
 The netcdf4 and h5py libraries do not have full support for Zipstores.